mohdLabadi/all-in-one-financials/README_MARKET.md

-# Daily Market Analysis Tool (Alpha Vantage)
+# Daily Market Analysis App

-A Shiny app for daily market analysis, separate from the Crime Analysis project.
+A Shiny app for daily market analysis.
 Data is fetched from the Alpha Vantage API.

 ## Files